yxuansu/SimCTG/README.md

 <span id='contrastive_search_with_gpt2'/>

 ##### 2.2.
 Contrastive Search with GPT-2:
 Let's see how to produce text with contrastive search using GPT-2 models.
+More details can be found [here]((https://github.com/yxuansu/SimCTG/tree/main/simctg)).

 (i) First, we load the GPT-2 model as
 ```python